APPIAN-PET/APPIAN/Test/README.md

               path to data :          Path to data to be used to testing (default=/APPIAN/Test/cimbi)

               path for outputs :      Path where testing outputs will be saved (default=/APPIAN/Test)

+              exit on failure:        Exit validation if a test fails.
+Set to 1 to enable (default=0)

               timestamp :             Timestamp for validation.
 Will be set each time scipt is run.
                                       However, users that are debugging may wish to continue validation with